WyattZCSP/wyatts-csp-blog/_posts/Foundation/2025-06-09-final_planning_blog.md

   - Implemented login/signup form with error handling and validation

 - **Backend**
-  - Built user authentication routes
+  - Built backend for signin/signup and user handling
-  - Connected MongoDB for secure data storage
+  -

 ---